-Wellcome exists to improve health for everyone by helping great ideas to thrive.
+Wellcome exists to improve health by helping great ideas to thrive.

-We remain true to the vision and values of our founder, Sir Henry Wellcome, a medical entrepreneur, collector and philanthropist.
-Our work today reflects the amazing breadth of Henry's interests, and his belief that science and research expand knowledge by testing and investigating ideas.
-Our governance is based on an updated version of his will.
+Our founder, Sir Henry Wellcome, was a medical entrepreneur, collector and philanthropist.
+What we do today reflects the breadth of his interests, and his conviction that health can be improved when research generates, tests and investigates new ideas.
+Our governance is based on an updated version of Henry’s will.

 - Vaccine development, such as when we co-funded the development of a new Ebola vaccine